qtumproject/qtum/README.md

 Then you can either run the command-line daemon using `src/qtumd` and `src/qtum-cli`, or you can run the Qt GUI using `src/qt/qtum-qt`

-2Gb of RAM is recommended for building Qtum.
-If you encounter internal compiler errors or out of memory errors in autogen, then you can modify the last line of autogen to be something like:

-    make -j1

-This will disable multicore building of some cpp-ethereum dependencies

 For in-depth description of Sparknet and how to use Qtum for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).

 License
 -------

 Qtum is GPLv3 licensed.

 Development Process
 -------------------